mickelson/attract/Compile.md

            make -j 3

-   or, to build without movie support:
+   or, if you are building on a Raspberry Pi, O-Droid or another embedded system, you can build the OpenGL ES version with the following:

-           make -j 3 NO_MOVIE=1
+           make -j 3 USE_GLES=1

    This step will create the "attract" executable file.